OneGridAtATime/C64Game01Snake/README.md

-# C64Game01Snake
+# C64Game 01 - Snake

-Simple Snake-style game built in Unity using the new Input System.
+Simple Snake-style game built in Unity using the new Input System and UI Toolkit.

 This project is part of a series focused on building small, polished, C64-inspired games with clean structure and repeatable workflows.